Kalbe Jawad: Involvement in Azadari movement of Lucknow

 The government later entered into a tripartite Shias-Sunnis-Administration agreement and nine main processions on the 1st, 7th, 8th, 9th, 10th Muharrum, Chehlum, 8th Rabiul Awwal and 21st Ramzan have been restored.

 Involvement in Waqf movement of Lucknow

-The "Waqf Movement" or Tehreek-e-Awqaf which is going on in Lucknow under his leadership has achieved significant success in Lucknow and Delhi (with Dargah e Shah Mardan case).
-He has been demanding CBI inquiry into the corruption taken place in UP Shia Central Waqf Board from a very long time.
-So far the governments have given assurance only.
+The "Waqf Movement" or Tehreek-e-Awqaf which was going on in Lucknow under his leadership had achieved significant success in Lucknow and Delhi (with Dargah e Shah Mardan case).
+He had been demanding CBI inquiry into the corruption taken place in UP Shia Central Waqf Board from a very long time.
+The governments gave assurance only.

-He founded of noore hidayat foundation lucknow.

 Involvement in demonstrations and rallies

 He held an anti US/Israel/Denmark rally at Lucknow which was attended by over one million people.

 Execution of Nimr al-Nimr

 In an interview condemning the execution of Nimr al-Nimr in Saudi Arabia which was posted on the Internet on 3 January 2016 (as translated by MEMRI), Jawad accused Israel and the United States to be involved in the execution, stating that: "Israeli and American hands are involved in [the execution of Sheikh Al-Nimr in Saudi Arabia] and so are other Arab countries, which have unleashed cruelty on the minorities, and are supporting and backing terrorism.
 They are all involved in this.
 They don't want any voices to be raised against terrorism."